8 Life Skills You Should Have Before Moving Out

 If you want to be self-sufficient in the real world, here are eight life skills you should have nailed down:

 You don’t need to become the next Food Network star before leaving home, but you should at least have some basic cooking skills under your belt.
-Eating out every night will get old fast not to mention will also leave you broke.
+Eating out every night will get old fast.

 Think of a handful of recipes to master before going out on your own.
 Pinterest is an excellent source of easy-to-make meals, and YouTube is a great place to find tutorials on just about anything you’ll need to do in the kitchen.